Subscribe to our mailing list

 Borders are open but some entry restrictions still apply.
 The majority of travellers to Myanmar require a tourist visa.
 E-visas can be applied for online.
 Parts of the country remain off-limits to tourists.

-Tourist visas must be obtained before travel to Myanmar.
+Only passport holders from China and India are eligible for a tourist visa on arrival.
+All others must obtain a tourist visas before travel to Myanmar.
 E-visas can be applied for online at the Ministry of Immigration and Population (MoIP) website.
-When applying it is necessary to present proof of a hotel booking and return flight.
+When applying it is necessary to present proof of a hotel booking and return flight (if travelling with Sampan, we can provide this for you).
 See here the Myanmar visa requirements or contact us directly.
-The review of a tourist e-visa application should take 3-5 business days however current delays mean that it might take much longer.
+The review of a tourist e-visa application should take 3-5 business days.
 A tourist e-visa is valid for 28 days and is for single-entry only.

 If travelling on a business visa, ensure to also print out and keep with your visa the invitation letter that accompanies your visa.